 Are three keywords enough?
 Or do you need four?
 If you’re working on your site’s SEO, you may be asking yourself these questions.
 The best approach is to create content for people rather than search engines, and not to use more keywords than you have to.

 You may also want to optimize every web page on your site or blog for a keyphrase that consists of at least three words.
 What you really want to avoid is one-word or two-word keywords, as these are too broad, and the competition for them is fierce.
 Researching keyword popularity is also important.

-As far as search engines are considered, it’s better for a Web page on your site to be extremely relevant to one keyphrase, than moderately relevant to two, three, four, or more keyphrases.
+As far as search engines are considered, it’s better for a web page on your site to be relevant to one keyphrase, than moderately relevant to two, three, more keyphrases.
 It’s easier to get a top Google ranking with one keyword.
-Also, focusing on a single keyphrase will make content creation a lot easier, and less spammy.
+Also, focusing on a single keyphrase will make content creation a lot easier.

-That doesn’t mean, however, that you cannot sprinkle a few other good keywords throughout your Web pages, as long as they appear naturally.
+That doesn’t mean, however, that you cannot sprinkle a few other good keywords throughout your Web pages, so long as they appear naturally.
 If you have the main keyphrase in mind while creating the content, you will encourage other related keywords to surface on their own.
-But these should be kept forever in the shadow of the big keyword.
-And always use analytics software to assess keyword popularity when choosing your keyphrases.

 Use Related Keyphrases